bgian/Sketch-iOS-Library/README.md

   - Dark
 3. Replicate each blur type in Sketch

-#### Usage

-1. Open `UIBlurEffectStyle.sketch`
-2. Right click on a blur type
-3. Copy & Paste style on a layer

 ## UIFontTextStyle
 Apple’s system fonts are designed for legibility and provide a variety of sizes which automatically react to accessibility features.
 You can read more about why it’s best to use system fonts on the [iOS Human Interface Guidelines](https://developer.apple.com/ios/human-interface-guidelines/visual-design/typography/).

+#### Usage

+1. Open `UIFontTextStyle.sketch`
+2. Copy & Paste artboard into Sketch document
+3. Assign texts to a system style

 #### Process